George Rogers Clark: Life in Indiana

 Following his military service, and especially after 1787, Clark spent much of the remainder of his life dealing with financial difficulties.
 Clark had financed the majority of his military campaigns with borrowed funds.
 When creditors began pressuring him to repay his debts, Clark was unable to obtain reimbursement from Virginia or the United States Congress.
 Due to haphazard record keeping on the frontier during the war, Virginia refused payment, claiming that Clark's receipts for his purchases were "fraudulent".

 As compensation for his wartime service, Virginia gave Clark a gift of 150000 acre of land that became known as Clark's Grant in present-day southern Indiana, while the soldiers who fought with Clark also received smaller tracts of land.
-The grant and his other holdings gave Clark ownership of land that encompassed present-day Clark County, Indiana, and portions of adjoining Floyd and Scott Counties.
-Although Clark had claims to tens of thousands of acres of land, the result of his military service and land speculation, he was "land-poor," meaning that he owned much land but lacked the resources to develop it.
-Clark's receipts were discovered in the Richmond Virginia's Auditors building in the early twentieth century showing that his record keeping efforts were complete and correct but not reimbursed due to the State of Virginia's incompetency, thus he was exonerated, though not officially.
-Although the autobiography contains factual inaccuracies, the work includes Clark's perspective on the events of his life.
-Some historians believe Clark wrote his memoirs in attempt to salvage his damaged reputation and to document his contributions during the Revolutionary War.
+The grant and his other holdings gave Clark ownership of land that encompassed present-day Clark County, Indiana, and portions of adjoining Floyd and Scott counties.
+Although Clark had claims to tens of thousands of acres of land as the result of his military service and land speculation, he was "land-poor," meaning that he owned much land but lacked the resources to develop it.
+In the early twentieth century, Clark's receipts were discovered in the Richmond Virginia's Auditors building showing that his record keeping efforts were complete and correct but not reimbursed due to the State of Virginia's incompetency, thus he was exonerated, though not officially.
+Although his autobiography contains factual inaccuracies, the work includes Clark's perspective on the events of his life.
+Some historians believe Clark wrote his memoirs in an attempt to salvage his damaged reputation and to document his contributions during the Revolutionary War.